Why Your Startup Isn't Venture Backable

 I get why founders want VC funding.
 There’s a prestige to it, and there’s also the validation that can help with things like recruiting employees and getting press.

 A good VC has deep industry knowledge and connections.
-They can help you think through big problems, avoid costly mistakes, and can even open doors to strategic partnerships or potential customers.
+They can help you think through big problems, avoid costly mistakes, and even open doors to strategic partnerships or potential customers.

 But if investors continue to pass on investing in your company, it doesn't mean your idea is bad or that your company shouldn’t exist.
 It might just not fit the VC model.
 At this point, you have two choices:

 1. Forget about them!
-Build your company on your terms, focusing on the metrics that matter to you – profitability, customer satisfaction, impact.
+Build your company on your terms, focusing on the metrics that matter to you – profitability, customer satisfaction, and impact.
 If you absolutely need funding, seek it elsewhere.

 2. Take those "no's" as feedback and change your path forward.
 Can you pivot to a larger market, prove you can grow faster, or get the margins VCs want to see?

-There's a whole world of successful companies outside the VC world: Spanx, LEGO, Mailchimp, Atlassian, Craigslist, Braintree, Patagonia, and Basecamp to name a few.
+There's a whole world of successful companies outside the VC world: Epic, Spanx, LEGO, Mailchimp, Atlassian, Craigslist, Braintree, Patagonia, and Basecamp to name a few.
 Bootstrapping or alternative funding allows you to build on your own terms, focusing on profitability and maintaining control.

 "Not VC backable" doesn't mean unfundable.
-There are many ways to bootstrap and fund your startup beyond relying on VC funding including loans, crowdfunding, grants, and the most sustainable path of them all — revenue.
+There are many ways to bootstrap and fund your startup beyond relying on VC funding including loans, crowdfunding, grants, and the most sustainable path of them all—revenue.
 Focus on getting your product or service into the hands of paying customers as early as possible.
 Even modest early revenue can be reinvested into growth.

 So if VC backing isn't the answer, then what?
 Don't let "not venture backable" derail you.
 It's a signal to reassess your goals and explore the many other paths to building a great company.
 The world celebrates the VC-funded unicorns, but there's power in forging your own path.